danielaparker/jsoncons/README.md

 [json_benchmarks](https://github.com/danielaparker/json_benchmarks) provides some measurements about how `jsoncons` compares to other `json` libraries.
 Results for [JSONTestSuite](https://github.com/nst/JSONTestSuite) and [JSON_checker](http://www.json.org/JSON_checker/) tests may be found [here](https://danielaparker.github.io/json_benchmarks/).

-### What's new on master

-The signatures of `jsonpointer::get`, `jsonpointer::insert`, `jsonpointer::insert_or_assign`,
-`jsonpointer::remove` and `jsonpointer::replace` have been changed to have two overloads, one that takes an `std::error_code` parameter and uses it to report errors, and one that throws a `jsonpointer_error` exception to report errors.

-The function `jsonpatch::patch` has been replaced by `jsonpatch::apply_patch`, which takes a json document, a patch, and a `std::error_code&` to report errors.
-The function `jsonpatch::diff` has been renamed to `jsonpatch::from_diff`

-The old signatures for `encode_cbor` and `encode_msgpack` that returned a `std::vector<uint8_t>` have been deprecated and replaced by new signatures that have void return values and have an output parameter 'std::vector<uint8_t>&'.

-The rationale for these changes is consistency with other functions in the jsoncons library.

 ### A simple program using jsoncons

 ```c++